-The major religion practiced in Bangladesh is Islam (89.7%) while a sizable minority is Hindu (9.2%).
-The majority of Muslims are Sunni, while the rest are Shia, Ahamadiyya or Sufi.
+Moderate Islam is the major religion practiced in Bangladesh (89.7%) while a sizable minority is Hindu (9.2%).
+The majority of Muslims are Sunni, while a little portion of Shia, Ahamadiyya or Sufism has also been practiced.
 Ethnic Biharis are predominantly Shia Muslims.
-Other religious groups include Buddhist (0.7% mostly Theravada), Christians (0.3% mostly Roman Catholic denomination), and animists (0.1%)
+Other religious groups in Bangladesh include Buddhist (0.7% mostly Theravada), Christians (0.3% mostly Roman Catholic), and animists (0.1%).

 Depending on the season, mango, jackfruit, banana, litchi, pineapple, lemon, guava, papaya, apple, wood apple, tamarind, watermelon, orange, pomegranates, are all available.
 Summer is treated as ‘fruit festival season’ in Bangladesh when almost all fruits are available.